Originally Published Oct. 28, 2020

 How to Claim Protection

 Be aware, the CDC’s eviction moratorium does not automatically protect tenants!
 To be protected, you, the tenant, must sign and provide to your landlord or property manager (and the court, if you are already in eviction proceedings) a declaration stating you are experiencing financial hardship due to COVID-19.
 The CDC’s current declaration form lists the expiration date as May 31, and its language remains the same.
 The CDC has not yet created a new declaration form with the June 30, 2021 expiration date.
 The declaration form is available in English and Spanish.
-The CDC declaration has also been translated into many additional languages.
+The CDC declaration has also been translated into many additional languages (HUD has added more additional languages here).

 The requirements for the CDC’s national eviction ban have not changed.
 You must be able to honestly swear (under penalty of perjury) that you: